0qln/Zettelkasten.obsidian/README.md

 Feel free to fork and cusomize your personal Zettelkasten.

+## Components

+Different components are seperated into their own repositories:
+- [git](https://github.com/0qln/git.obsidian): Backups and version control
+- [keys](https://github.com/0qln/keys.obsidian): Key bindings and Vim configuration
+- [appearance](https://github.com/0qln/appearance.obsidian): Background image, color theme, etc.
+- [zettelkasten-bundle](https://github.com/0qln/zettelkasten-bundle.obsidian): Zettelkasten specific plugins (e.g. templates, footnotes)

+This is such that you can decide which modules you want, and that the version controls don't clutter each other:
+Don't want vim bindings?
+Don't include the keys repository.
+Don't want the default appearance?
+Create your own repository or fork the default one. etc.

+The .obsidian-setup repository contains a helper script for setting up symlinks and copies.

 ## File tree

 The file structure will look something like this: